ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 ```

 ### Benefits of a Structural Type System
 A structural type system proves beneficial when you have multiple systems interacting with each other since data exchange and type compatibilities can be resolved easier.
-Let’s dive into a Ballerina <a href="/learn/by-example/query-expressions">integrated query</a> example, which shows this behavior.
+Let's dive into a Ballerina <a href="/learn/by-example/query-expressions">integrated query</a> example, which shows this behavior.

 ```ballerina
 type Result record {|